-(4) Review and approval of fuel costs follows the same timeline as verifiable costs; however, ERCOT may require additional time to verify the fuel costs based on the complexity of the submission.
+(5) Review and approval of an ANGFA or an ACFA follows the same timeline as Verifiable Costs; however, ERCOT may require additional time to verify the fuel costs based on the complexity of the submission.
 In such case, ERCOT will notify the Filing Entity if additional time is needed.
-For clarification on the submission timeline for the fuel adder, please see the table below.
-The fuel adder will be implemented the first day of the month after fuel costs have been approved.
+For clarification on the submission timeline for the ANGFA or ACFA, please see the table below.
+The fuel adder for the next period will be implemented the first day of the month after fuel costs have been approved or as soon as practicable if the ERCOT review period has passed.